Built First. Built Better. Still Ahead.

 Each system worked in isolation, with no centralised system to track or log assets.
 Files were handled manually, stored on disks and network folders, and transferred via user-dependent processes.

 “We wanted to make security core to our management and transfer of assets,” says Pete.
-“Having an automation system like the BLAM Content Factory meant we could disconnect the user from the media but still carry out what used to be manual tasks automatically”.
+“Having an automation system meant we could disconnect the user from the media but still carry out what used to be manual tasks automatically”.

 With global clients demanding ever-tighter turnarounds – sometimes within 24 hours – and security requirements rising across the industry, VSI needed a solution that could automate, secure, and scale its localisation workflows.